Don't Fly: Why Amtrak Is the Best Way to See North America

 Under Most Circumstances, Train Travel Is Stress-Free

 Air travel was once viewed as efficient and even glamorous.
 Today, the airport experience itself has never been more stressful.
 There are plenty of potential pitfalls that put travelers on edge.
 Long TSA lines, a sense of lack of control, armrest hogs, grumpy passengers, flight delays, navigating the airport and finding your terminal gate, turbulence, no space in the overhead bins ... the list goes on and on.
 Doesn't sound too appealing, does it?
 Unlike during a flight, train rides are not only relaxing and turbulence-free, but under most circumstances, it is stress-free.
 There are no take-off, landing, or seat belt signs, and for most of the journey, you are free to get up and walk around instead of being stuck in your seat for endless amounts of time.
 Not only that, but you only have to arrive at the station 30 minutes prior to your scheduled departure, there are virtually no middle seats, and you won't have to worry about encountering luggage restrictions.

 Amtrak Trains Put You Right in the Heart of the City

 The biggest advantage of train travel?
-Your train will take you directly to centrally located train stations from city center to city center.
+Your train will take you directly to centrally located train stations from the city center to the city center.
 That means when you arrive at your destination, you'll be right in the heart of it all.
 In many cases, you'll be able to take a short stroll to your hotel and the major attractions.
-If that's not convenience, we don't know what is.
+If that's not convenient, we don't know what is.

 There's Room to Roam (and It's Comfortable)